ISO 27001 Contact with Authorities

 There is not an expectation that you have contacted everyone on your list.
 It just wont be relevant.
 But some of those contacts will be mandated in law or regulation, and for those, you should have evidence the contact took place.
 A simple example would be registering with the data protection supervisory body.

-The top 3 Mistakes People Make for ISO 27001 Annex A 5.5 are
+In my experience, the top 3 mistakes people make for ISO 27001 Annex A 5.5 Contact with Authorities are:

 1. You didn’t register with the Data Protection registrar